Nursing is an in-demand profession within the health care sector. Explore skills you can add to your resume to land your next job as a nurse.

 Nurses make logical, evidence-based decisions for their patients and as leaders of their teams.
 They must be resourceful when solving problems in the workplace, so critical thinking skills are necessary.

 You’ll want to demonstrate your ability to work under pressure while managing simultaneous (sometimes conflicting) priorities and schedules.
-RNs who work in the ER or ICU need to keep calm in stressful situations, but all nurses will inevitably find themselves in situations where patients’ lives are threatened by an injury or illness.
+RNs who work in the ER or ICU need to keep calm in stressful situations, but all nurses might eventually find themselves in situations where patients’ lives are threatened by an injury or illness.

-There are three common places to list your skills on a resume: under work experiences, in a skills section, or in an optional summary.
+Three common places to list your skills on a resume are under work experience, in a skills section, or in an optional summary.

 For example: